Lawrence Horn: Murder case

 By late 1992, Horn had befriended James Perry, via his cousin, Thomas Turner, and contracted him to kill his ex-wife, disabled 8-year-old son Trevor, and the family's overnight nurse Janice Saunders in their Layhill, Silver Spring, Maryland, home.
 The murders were carried out after 2:00am on March 3, 1993.

-Both women (Horn and Saunders) had been shot multiple times in the head, and Trevor had been smothered by the killer placing one hand over his tracheostoma and the other hand over his nose and mouth.
+Millie's sister, Vivian (who lived half a block away) and another neighbor discovered the bodies around 7:30am on March 3, 1993.
+Millie Horn and Saunders had both been shot in the head multiple times, and Trevor had been smothered by the killer having placed one hand over his tracheostoma and the other hand over his nose and mouth.
 Attempts had been made to portray the crime as a robbery gone wrong.
-Millie's sister, Vivian (who lived half a block away) and another neighbor discovered the bodies around 7:30am on March 3, 1993.